nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The following section describes the design and implementation of the product.
 We use UML diagrams and code snippets to explain some aspects of the code.
 If you are unfamiliar with UML, the diagrams should still be fairly understandable.
 However, you may wish to
-consult [[CS2113/T] Modeling](https://nus-cs2113-ay2021s1.github.io/website/se-book-adapted/chapters/modeling.html) for
+consult [[CS2113/T] Modeling](https://nus-cs2113-ay2021s2.github.io/website/se-book-adapted/chapters/modeling.html) for
 a quick introduction to UML.

 ### 4.1 Architecture: High Level View

-**How the architecture components interact with each other**
+**This section illustrates how the architecture components interact with each other**

 The following Figure 1, provides a rough overview of how **Connoisseur** is built.<br>

 ![Architecture.png](./diagrams/Architecture.png)<br>
-Figure 1.
+<p align="center">Figure 1.
 Architecture of Connoisseur <br>

 As shown in Figure 1, the user interacts with `UI`, which takes in commands and displays output to the user.